Menu

 Mrs Veronica Levi tells the story of her father Mr Levi Toesina, who was a driver for the Australians during the war.
 Her grandmother was able to…

-Nigebolena Buama - Oral History interview recorded on 05 April 2017 at Ahioma, Milne Bay Province
+Gauri Kumaina - Oral History interview recorded on 06 April 2017 at KB Mission, Milne Bay Province

 These stories bring to light many forgotten voices, the voices of the people of Papua New Guinea.
 Listening to them is a moving experience.
 Some of the people who contributed describe their own experiences during World War Two.
 In other cases, the voices belong to their children and grandchildren, who relate the stories that have been handed down to them.